- Anne Wojcicki

 David earned a bachelor’s degree in mechanical engineering at California State Polytechnic University-Pomona and his master’s degree in aeronautical engineering at California Polytechnic State University-San Luis Obispo.
 He is a competitive cyclist and runner.

-Jacquie joined 23andMe in 2015 and is Vice President, Deputy General Counsel, and Privacy Officer.
+Jacquie joined 23andMe in 2015 and is General Counsel and Privacy Officer.
 She is responsible for the development and execution of legal and compliance strategies and systems to support unprecedented innovation and access in consumer-driven health care.
 Leading 23andMe's data privacy policies and practices, Jacquie is passionate about disrupting the traditional healthcare system by putting consumers in control of their data and providing transparency around how their data is used.

 Prior to 23andMe, she served as Senior Commercial Counsel at Genomic Health focused on international legal and health care compliance.
 Jacquie started her legal career at Latham & Watkins, working with a diverse portfolio of public and private companies on securities, employment, and general commercial litigation.
 Jacquie earned her J.D. from Georgetown University Law Center, her Master in Public Policy from Harvard Kennedy School, and her B.A. from U.C.
 Berkeley.

 - Jennifer Low, M.D., Ph.D.

 Jennifer Low joined 23andMe in 2018 as Head of Therapeutics Development.
 She oversees the transition of potential therapeutics from 23andMe's research laboratories into clinical development studies.